 Similarities in Methadone or Suboxone Treatment

 Suboxone and methadone treatment are similar.
 Both go easier with a medically supervised suboxone detox phase in which the drug is purged from your system.
-Withdrawal symptoms during this phase can be excruciating, however, which is why you’re best served by completing it at one of the NYC suboxone treatment centers with locations in Manhattan, Brooklyn and Queens.
+Withdrawal symptoms during this phase can be excruciating, however, which is why you’re best served by completing it at one of the suboxone treatment centers.

 Staying clean requires drug addiction treatment that includes counseling, support and continued treatment.
 You need a suboxone treatment plan so you understand the level of commitment required to successfully fight your addiction.